makrai/notes/turton21-sem-feature-bert-repl4nlp.md

 # 1 Introduction

 * efforts for more interpretable embeddings eg (Şenel+ 2020; Panigrahi+ 2019),
-  * the general approach has been to interpret them in relation to each-other
+  * general approach: interpret vectors in relation to each-other
   * eg, the distance between word embeddings can indicate their semantic sim (Schnabel+ 2015)
 * dim reduction techniques to visualise the embedding space (Liu+ 17)